UPDATE, June 1, 2020:

 I am not as political as I aspire to be.
 I hold on to my beliefs dearly, I try to live out my values, and I participate in the process in the ways I find effective: voting, educating myself on current events from a variety of sources and trying to detect and eliminate bias, signing petitions, getting involved in social justice ministries through my churches, and contacting my representatives about issues that are important to me.
 (Edit to add: Since the writing of this post, I’ve discovered this fantastic list with more and better ways for white people to act for racial justice.)
 But I’ve always been uncomfortable with today’s brand of activism, so much of which takes place on social media.
 I get truly upset watching those in my digital circles “screaming and meme-ing” over each other on Twitter and Facebook.
 Sure, I appreciate a witty, thought-provoking meme as much as the next guy, but so much of what gets posted on social media is either: 1.) outright false, 2.) grossly and deliberately misrepresented to serve a particular agenda, or 3.) bounced around the echo chamber of like-minded individuals, without reaching the audience who needs most badly to hear it.
 It is simply too easy to share something without researching it, allowing it to blindly further your version of the story created by these digital half-truths.
 If someone posts something you don’t like, it is too easy simply scroll past, unfollow, or unfriend and move on with your life.
 With similar ease, you can comment away, angry and uncensored, letting the veil of the internet protect you from the common decency that would normally govern social conversation – and get results in the process.
 I’ve seen too many people, some of whom I admire, say some of the most hateful, vitriolic things to others online.
 I understand, in some ways, because it’s easy to let our hurt, our frustration, and our anger take over.
-How, in 2017, can we still be arguing this?
+How, in 2017, can we still be arguing about this?